mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl user deactivate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   Deactivate users.
 Deactivated users are immediately logged out of all sessions and are unable to log back in.

 Format